Can You Eat Healthy At Family Dollar? We Investigate

 Healthy eating is subjective, and the optimal diet will vary between individuals based on their genetics and environment.

-That being said, we know from medical studies on healthy dietary practices that a diet made of whole foods, rich in natural vitamins and minerals and free of preservatives, added sugars and other industrial ingredients is best for most people.
+That being said, we know from medical studies on healthy dietary practices that a diet made of whole foods, rich in natural vitamins and minerals, and free of preservatives, added sugars and other industrial ingredients is best for most people.

 We define healthy eating as a diet that includes a wide variety of produce, whole unprocessed carbs like oats, animal products sourced from grass-fed animals or wild-caught fish, and nuts and seeds.

-Eating this type of diet can reduce the risk of cancer, cardiovascular disease, and a variety of unpleasant health conditions according to the above-linked medical review.
+Eating this type of diet can reduce the risk of cancer, cardiovascular disease, and a variety of health conditions according to the above-linked medical review.

 In the next sections we'll share our healthy picks from different food categories and their prices.
-The prices listed are from one sample store in our region of Massachusetts, and may vary nationally.

 Healthy Fruit & Veggie Picks

-Family Dollar has a relatively limited fruit and vegetable selection.
-We recommend frozen or dried produce over canned because medical studies show that hormone-disrupting chemicals in can liners can leach into canned food.
-Here are our healthy fruit & veggie picks:
+We recommend frozen or dried produce over canned, because research studies show that hormone-disrupting chemicals in can liners can leach into canned food.

-GoGo Squeez (mashed fruit brand): $2.95
+GoGo Squeez (mashed fruit brand): $3

 Frozen California blend (carrots, cauliflower, broccoli): $1.50